TurtleTheCasualCoder/Bias-Fairness-Audit-of-a-Loan-Approval-Model/README.md

-## This project evaluates gender-based fairness in a binary loan approval model
-##Rather than focusing solely on accuracy, the analysis examines error distribution across demographic groups to identify potential algorithmic bias.
+## This project evaluates gender-based fairness in a binary loan approval model rather than focusing solely on accuracy, the analysis examines error distribution across demographic groups to identify potential algorithmic bias.

 # Dataset